rstens/docs/README.md

 - Test Lead determines when the meeting is held. *Do not hold meetings because they are on the calendar if you have nothing to discuss!*
 - The Test Lead facilitates the meeting.
-- The Test Lead documents the decisions in JIRA during the meeting.
+- The Test Lead documents the decisions in ZenHub during the meeting.
 - An efficient triage meeting should take no longer than 30 minutes and should be finished as soon as possible.
 - Participants actively and respectfully contribute.